The craziness of the Roaring Twenties in America

 By 1929, 23 million cars had been sold in America, which created whole new industries that could also make money.

-The need for the creation of new roads, petrol stations, motels and roadside restaurants required construction companies to hire new workers to meet demand.
+The need for the creation of additional roads, petrol stations, motels and roadside restaurants required construction companies to hire more workers to meet demand.

 1920s cars